How to Support Foster Children and Foster Care in Virginia Without Fostering

 Support Birth Families in the Foster Care System

 Foster children are the primary subject of concern, but the birth families who are in the process of getting their children back should not be forgotten.
-These families can also receive help and materials to cope with the problems that made the children end up in foster care.
+These families can also receive help and materials to cope with the problems that led the children to end up in foster care.
 Thus, it is possible to help birth families, and the children will be safer when they are returned to their birth families.

 Educate Yourself and Others About Foster Care

-Once you know better, do better and spread the word to others.
+Once you know better, do better, and spread the word to others.
 Urge the others in the community to get involved in helping foster children in any way they can.
 The more people learn about foster care and the part they can take, the more people there will be to support the children in Virginia’s foster care system.

 Help Raise Awareness About the Need for Foster Homes